-On the last track, we discussed Four Tips for Free Time at School.
+In the last section, we discussed Four Tips for Free Time at School.
 These included rules, lining up with a friend, developing structured activities and fixation games.

-On this track, we will discuss Asperger’s Syndrome because it is closely related to autism.
+In this section, we will discuss Asperger’s Syndrome because it is closely related to autism.
 As you are aware, those who have Asperger’s tend to be more high-functioning.
-Carlin Flora provided a case study of Kiriana in “The Kiriana Conundrum.”
+Carlin Flora provided a case study of Kiriana in "The Kiriana Conundrum."

 Though smart enough to have earned herself a spot in a top neuroscience program, she often gets lost in her own neighborhood.
 Such perplexing contradictions are the hallmarks of Asperger's Syndrome, with which Kiriana was diagnosed when she was 19.
 AS is a condition on the high-functioning end of the autism spectrum.
 Its sufferers are successful in many realms of life but tend to have obsessive interests.
 They have trouble reading people and connecting with them.
 And they can have faulty sensory processing systems that leave them confused in hectic or unfamiliar settings.

 Kiriana fits the AS profile quite neatly.
 What makes her exceptional is her gender.
 While the overall prevalence of Asperger's is 20 to 25 per 10,000 children, it's much more common in boys than girls.
 We don't understand what causes autism and Asperger's, or why more boys have these syndromes than girls, but some scientists conceive of them as expressions of extreme "maleness"—a talent for systemizing as opposed to empathizing.
 Other experts attribute some of the gender gap to the widespread misdiagnosis of girls.